thatbudakguy/qg/Adventures/Trouble in Paradise/README.md

-# Evereska
+# Trouble in Paradise

 # Prep

 - [x]  scenario timeline
 - [x]  character sheets for all NPCs
 - [ ]  prep locations
-- [ ]  initial session notes
+- [x]  initial session notes
 - [ ]  character portraits for all NPCs
 - [ ]  images for all locations
 - [ ]  music for all locations

 # Timeline

-- 3/9/1510: Worshippers of Rillifane Rallathil begin their vernal equinox fast, and will fast for a tenday.
+- 1510-03-09: Worshippers of Rillifane Rallathil begin their vernal equinox fast, and will fast for a tenday.
 - 3/10/1510: Skyreach Castle crashes into the Vine Vale of Evereska, oblitering several orchards and fields.
 200 warriors of the Vale Guard (Scout stats) are dispatched into the Vale with an escort of 30 Lordly Wands (Mage stats) to investigate the remains of Skyreach, and the Feather Cavalry (Scouts on Griffons) are activated to patrol the Vale and report back on any potential survivors in the Greycloak hills.
 - 3/10/1510: Sandesyl Morgia, having transformed into bat form and survived the fall, feeds on one of the Vale Guard at night, creating a Vampire Spawn.
 - 3/11/1510: The Hill Elders convene at the Hall of the High Hunt to determine what to do with the castle.
 A temporary camp is established near the wreckage and artisans are called from the city to the Vine Vale to aid in the disassembly of Skyreach.